ElonGame/BeatTracking/README.md

 Beat Tracking for IEEE SP Cup 2016

 #Instructions
-Install portaudio library along with alsa lib, fftw3/kissfft along with double precision and libsndfile
+Install portaudio library along with alsa lib, fftw3/kissfft along with double precision and libsndfile and libghc-cairo

 ##Ubuntu packages (install using apt-get install)
-- libportaudio2 libportaudio2 portaudio19-dev libsndfile1 libsndfile1-dev libfftw3-bin libfftw3-dev
+- libportaudio2 libportaudio2 portaudio19-dev libsndfile1 libsndfile1-dev libfftw3-bin libfftw3-dev libghc-cairo-dev

+- ffmpeg to convert audio to required format. (mono, uncompressed wav or flac)

 Use "make" to compile and run and "make clean" to delete executable and output file.